microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration/README.md

-HOL - Parts Unlimited MRP App Continuous Integration with Visual Studio Online Build
+HOL - Parts Unlimited MRP App Continuous Integration with Visual Studio Team Services Build
 ====================================================================================

 In this lab we have an application called Parts Unlimited MRP.
-We want to set up Visual Studio Online to be able continuously integrate code into the master branch of code.
+We want to set up Visual Studio Team Services to be able continuously integrate code into the master branch of code.
 This means that whenever code is committed and pushed to the master branch, we want to ensure that it integrates into our code correctly to get fast feedback.
-To do so, we are going to be setting up a build agent that will allow us to compile and run unit tests on our code every time a commit is pushed to Visual Studio Online.
+To do so, we are going to be setting up a build agent that will allow us to compile and run unit tests on our code every time a commit is pushed to Visual Studio Team Services.

 ###Pre-requisites:###

--   An active Visual Studio Online account
+-   An active Visual Studio Team Services account

 -   An active Azure subscription

--   Project Admin rights to the Visual Studio Online account
+-   Project Admin rights to the Visual Studio Team Services account

 ### Tasks Overview: ###

-**Set up your Visual Studio Online account:** This step helps you download the source code, and then push it to your own Visual Studio Online account.
+**Set up your Visual Studio Team Services account:** This step helps you download the source code, and then push it to your own Visual Studio Team Services account.

 **Set up Linux virtual machine in Azure as the Build Agent:** In this step, you will create a new Linux machine, install all the dependencies required to be a build machine, and then configure a build agent on it.

-**Create Continuous Integration Build:** In this step, you will create a build definition in Visual Studio Online that will be triggered every time a commit is pushed to your repository in Visual Studio Online.
+**Create Continuous Integration Build:** In this step, you will create a build definition in Visual Studio Team Services that will be triggered every time a commit is pushed to your repository in Visual Studio Team Services.

-### Pre-Requisite: Set up your Visual Studio Online account
+### Pre-Requisite: Set up your Visual Studio Team Services account

-We want to push the application code to your Visual Studio Online account in order to use Build.
+We want to push the application code to your Visual Studio Team Services account in order to use Build.